Luck-Hoo/Luck-Hoo/README.md

 <h2 align="left">Hi 👋!
-My name is Lucas and I'm a Student, from Brazil</h2>
+My name is Lucas and I'm a developer, from Brazil</h2>
 <p align="left">Hi, my name is Lucas.
 I'm a Brazilian law graduate passionate about programming, and I enjoy solving problems.
-I already have some initial experience in the market, but I continue to improve with the goal of becoming a Java back-end developer, focusing on Spring Boot.</p>
+I already have some initial experience in the market and I continue to improve with the goal of becoming a Java back-end developer, focusing on Spring Boot.</p>

 <div align="center">